tharunerd/Sun-rise-alarm-app/README.md

 This Python project helps you wake up **30 minutes before sunrise** every day by calculating your local sunrise time and setting an alarm accordingly.

 ## Features
-- Gets real-time sunrise time using the Sunrise-Sunset API
+- Gets real-time sunrise time using the Sunrise-Sunset API.
-- Calculates 30-minutes-before-sunrise
+- Calculates 30-minutes-before-sunrise.
-- Plays an alarm sound at the right time
+- Plays an alarm sound at the right time.
-- Customizable for any location
+- Customizable for any location anywhere in the World.

 ## How to Use
 1. Clone the repo: